Tracheobronchitis (Bronchitis, Bronchial Asthma) in Cats

 Spasms of coughing are the most prominent sign; it is most severe after rest or at the beginning of exercise.
 A slight fever may also be noted.
 The acute stage of bronchitis passes in 2 to 3 days, although the cough may persist for several weeks.

 Bronchial asthma (allergic bronchitis) is a syndrome in cats with similarities to asthma in humans.
 Young cats and Siamese and Himalayan breeds are most often affected.
 The sudden development of asthma in older cats is extremely uncommon.
 The signs of bronchial asthma include shortness of breath, coughing, or wheezing that may come and go.
-However, a chronic cough in older cats is often due to pneumonia (see Lung and Airway Disorders of Cats: Pneumonia in Cats).
+However, a chronic cough in older cats is often due to pneumonia.
 If shortness of breath is severe, bluish mucous membranes (signaling a lack of oxygen in the blood) may be seen.

 The veterinarian’s diagnosis is made from the history, physical examination, and clinical signs and by ruling out other causes of coughing.
 Diagnostic tools include chest x-rays, use of an endoscope to view the bronchial tubes (bronchoscopy), and collection of biopsy and swab samples for laboratory analysis.
 These diagnostic tests may be needed in cases where the veterinarian’s initial treatment is not effective in providing relief.